-An annual review assesses a faculty member's performance over the preceding calendar year and is based upon the faculty member's letter of hire, assigned percentages of effort, annual assignments, annual productivity report and evaluations of teaching.
+An annual review assesses a faculty member's performance over the preceding calendar year and is based upon the faculty member's letter of hire, assigned percentages of effort, annual assignments, annual productivity report using the reporting method approved by the Provost (Activity Insight is the approved method as of AY 2020) and evaluations of teaching.
 Reviews are conducted as outlined in the applicable role and scope documents and must be completed by the date specified by the provost.
 The annual review with ratings and any written appeals of the review shall be included in the faculty member's personnel file.

 An annual review is an assessment of the faculty member's performance over a one-year period.
 This is in contrast to retention, tenure, and promotion reviews which are based upon the cumulative performance of the faculty member in each area of responsibility (teaching, scholarship, and service) over the entire review period appropriate to the review.
 Thus, a record of having favorable annual reviews does not guarantee the candidate has assembled and demonstrated a cumulative record that meets the standards for retention, tenure or promotion.